 The fact that the woman responded positively to immunoglobulin therapy and that abnormal levels of antibodies were found in blood samples suggests a link between immune system damage and Fibromyalgia, but she was refused this treatment by the NHS due to the NICE guidelines not recommending it.

-Perhaps the biggest elephant in the room here is that fact that this woman’s health problems started very suddenly after receiving her HPV vaccination, and THAT is a whole other immune dis-regulation related topic, closely linked to these ‘mysterious’ diseases, which deserves another post all of its own, for now lets see if we can pull together these issues discussed.
+Perhaps the biggest ‘elephant in the room’ is that the woman’s health problems started suddenly after she received the HPV vaccination.
+That is another immune dis-regulation related topic, closely linked to these ‘mysterious’ diseases, which deserves a post of its own.
+For now, let’s see if we can pull together the issues discussed.

-Ultimately it would appear to be an Epigenetics topic, meaning all of these influences that are the factors involved in the culmination of a Fibromyalgia diagnosis (similarly with ME and CFS) are environmental factors – pathogens, toxins and pollutants and the sheer extent of the damage done by these unavoidable influences it would seem, has not quite been comprehended.
+Ultimately, it would appear to be an epigenetics topic.
+This means all the influencing factors involved in an eventual Fibromyalgia diagnosis (similarly with ME and CFS) are environmental factors – pathogens, toxins and pollutants.
+The sheer extent of the damage done by these unavoidable influences would appear to be underestimated.

-It wasn’t until a few years ago did it begin to dawn on me the magnitude of damage done by all of these environmental influences, and I learned before too long that the best way to improve my health was by addressing all of the above, but I had to start with the pathogens, as given an unhealthy terrain, I had lost my grip on my body and was overrun with disease and consequently in despair.
+A few years ago, the magnitude of damage from environmental influences dawned on me.
+I learned that the best way to improve my health was by addressing these influences.
+I had to start with the pathogens.
+Given an unhealthy terrain, I had lost my grip on my body and was overrun with disease and, consequently, I was in despair.

-If I knew than what I know now, I would have done it very differently, but having been desperate for professional help as well as struggling with neurological problems such as severe fatigue, depression and brain fog, researching was a challenge.
-This of course is a very sad and common trait of a chronically ill person; we are very vulnerable and desperate for someone to help and so often will do anything we are told to try.
-In my case it was a high dose of Doxycycline (a common first choice in Lyme antibiotic therapy).
-The Doxy was a dangerous choice for me, and the Herxiemer reaction was very serious as it is now apparent that I was likely suffering an acute mast cell (MCAS) reaction to the die off of bacteria’s and protozoans in my body and coupled with an inability to process these ‘biotoxins’ due to genetic problems.
-In other words the inflammatory response was far too extreme for me.
-I also suffered severe burns due to the inevitable photo-sensitivity reaction (Doxycycline is a known phototoxic antibiotic) when prescribed during one of the hottest summers in British history.
-I burned in the shade and the histamine response was unbearable, I was understandably in tremendous shock and with no support network or warning, I suffered unimaginably.
+With the benefit of hindsight, I would have done it differently.
+I was desperate for professional help, as well as struggling with neurological problems – such as severe fatigue, depression and brain fog – which made doing my research was a challenge.
+This is a typical trait of a chronically ill person: i.e. being vulnerable and desperate for help and willing to try anything that is suggested.
+In my case, it was a high dose of doxycycline (a common first choice in Lyme antibiotic therapy).
+The doxy was a dangerous choice for me, and the Herxiemer reaction was serious as I now realise I was likely suffering an acute mast cell (MCAS) reaction to the die-off of bacteria and protozoans in my body.
+This was coupled with an inability to process these ‘biotoxins’ because of genetic problems.
+In other words, the inflammatory response was far too extreme for me.
+I also suffered severe burns because of the inevitable photo-sensitivity reaction (Doxycycline is a known phototoxic antibiotic) when prescribed during one of the hottest summers in British history.
+I burned in the shade and the histamine response was unbearable.
+I was, understandably, in tremendous shock.
+With no support network or prior warning, I suffered unimaginably.

-The damage done to my gastro-intestinal health will probably never be undone, consequently my illness became a lot more serious as my body weakened and I became overrun with various fungus infections and mycotoxins and finally resulting in Biotoxin Illness and a very advanced case of Multiple Antibiotic Resistant Staphylococcus (MARCoNS).
+The damage done to my gastro-intestinal health will probably never be undone.
+Consequently, my illness became more serious as my body weakened and I became overrun with various fungus infections and mycotoxins, finally resulting in Biotoxin Illness and an advanced case of Multiple Antibiotic Resistant Staphylococcus (MARCoNS).

-I did not understand the process I was going through, had I done I would have taken anti-inflammatories at the very least, and certainly would not have taken the double dose of Doxy that the physician had prescribed me.
+I did not understand the process I was going through.
+Had I understood, I would have taken anti-inflammatories at the very least, and certainly would not have taken the double dose of Doxy that the physician prescribed me.

-Another study from Belgium in January 2018 on elevated pressure in the brain (Intracranial Hypertension) and examined in the very informative and up to date chronic disease blogspot Health Rising, believes that FM patent’s brains and spinal cord are under too much pressure:
+Another study from Belgium in January 2018 examined elevated pressure in the brain (intracranial hypertension).
+On an informative chronic disease blogspot Health Rising, it was suggested that FM patients’ brains and spinal cords are under too much pressure:

-Could it be inflammation caused by infections and more to the point, the Biofilm that is known to be the extra cellular matrix (ECM) which surrounds and houses these infections.
-When I reduce this biofilm matrix which is commonly associated with Lyme Disease and its many complex chronic infections, the pressure in my head, the ringing in my ears and the dysautonomia symptoms associated with the conditions mentioned here in this blog seem to reduce in severity, in fact one of the best biofilm ‘busters’ I have utilised in my treatment of Lyme and Co is Guaifenesin which was once studied as an alternative treatment for FM.
+Could it be inflammation caused by infections and, more to the point, the biofilm that is known to be the extra cellular matrix (ECM) which surrounds and houses these infections?
+When I reduce this biofilm matrix, which is commonly associated with Lyme Disease and its many complex chronic infections, the pressure in my head, the ringing in my ears and the dysautonomia symptoms associated with the conditions mentioned in this blog seem to reduce in severity.
+In fact, one of the best biofilm ‘busters’ I have used in my treatment of Lyme and Co. is Guaifenesin, which was once studied as an alternative treatment for FM.

-Sadly I appear to be a living example of the complex pathway that Fibromyalgia can often emerge from; a weakened immune system partly due to methylation polymorphisms (and also DAO and HLA SNP’s which furthermore cause susceptibility to infection and dysfunctioning immunity), the pathogenic ‘trigger’ infections such as early on EBV, later Lyme (and its many co-infections) and all the typical vaccinations, endocrine disruptors (BPA in plastics, pesticides, processed foods, alcohol to name a few), heavy metals and air pollution.
+Sadly, I appear to be a living example of the complex pathway from which Fibromyalgia can emerge.
+In my case, this pathway includes a weakened immune system, partly caused by methylation polymorphisms (and also DAO and HLA SNPs which cause susceptibility to infection and dysfunctioning immunity); the pathogenic ‘trigger’ infections, such as EBV early on and later Lyme (and its many co-infections); all the typical vaccinations and endocrine disruptors (BPA in plastics, pesticides, processed foods, alcohol to name a few), heavy metals and air pollution.

 Fast forward to current toxic exposure, and the scene of the crime is even more devastating as an unprecedented exposure to Radio Frequency Radiation (RFR) is said to be wreaking havoc on our health.
-In this report published in 2010 titled; Biological effects from exposure to electromagnetic radiation emitted by cell tower base stations and other antenna arrays, there is certain concern for our long term health;
+In a 2010 report re ‘biological effects from exposure to electromagnetic radiation emitted by cell tower base stations and other antenna arrays’, concern was voiced for our long-term health:

-But we seem to be living in blissful ignorance for the most part, despite having access to all the knowledge imaginable at our fingertips, that is until we get sick, and start to ask questions which is exactly what many of us are doing now.
-There are of course many ways to improve our health, and Fibromyalgia is one of the conditions that can be helped.
-In fact I suffer with very little Fibro type symptoms now, although my health has deteriorated in some ways (long term damage to my Autonomic Nervous System resulting in POTS.
-Thyroid Dysfunction, Ulcerative Colitis and often very severe fatigue) – pain no longer dominates my life.
+Generally, we seem to be living in blissful ignorance, despite having all imaginable knowledge at our fingertips.
+This ignorance changes when people become sick, and start asking questions – exactly what many of us are doing now.
+Many ways exist to improve our health, and Fibromyalgia is one of the conditions that can be helped.
+In fact, I barely suffer with Fibro-type symptoms now, although my health has deteriorated in some ways.
+These include: long term damage to my Autonomic Nervous System, resulting in POTS, thyroid dysfunction.
+Ulcerative colitis and severe fatigue.
+However, pain no longer dominates my life.

-Whatever the causes, triggers and influences that culminate to the diagnosis of FM, it clearly is a ‘real’ disease, and one that is not surprising considering the myriad of possibilities in our modern lifestyles, I hope that the diagnostic criteria and possible treatments may improve in the UK, but for now my experience tells me to stick with Functional Medicine, and FM practitioners, as the help from mainstream medical practices within the UK at best seems very scarce, negligent at worse.
+Whatever the causes, triggers and influences that lead to the diagnosis of FM, it clearly is a ‘real’ disease, and one that is unsurprising, considering our modern lifestyles.
+I hope that the diagnostic criteria and possible treatments will improve in the UK.
+For now, my experience tells me to stick with Functional Medicine, and FM practitioners.
+At present, the help from mainstream medical practices seems scarce at best and negligent at worse.